About

 The MHS Board has initiated a comprehensive, external investigation led by trauma-informed investigators from Aleta Law.
 We want to emphasize that Aleta Law is not a legal advocate for the School.
 Instead, they are serving as neutral investigators to discover any improper conduct, to examine what faculty and administrators may have known about it, and to chronicle and report on how they responded.

-As of early July, the investigators at Aleta Law have interviewed fifty-three MHS alumnae and employees (current and former).
-They anticipate scheduling many more interviews in coming months, in order to gain a complete understanding of what happened, and they continue to review relevant documents and evidence.
-Based on their progress, Aleta Law estimates that the full investigation will require an additional six to nine months to complete.
+As of July, the investigators at Aleta Law had interviewed fifty-three MHS alumnae and employees (current and former) and anticipated scheduling many more interviews in coming months, in order to gain a complete understanding of what happened, and they continue to review relevant documents and evidence.
+Based on their progress, Aleta Law estimated at that time that the full investigation will require an additional six to nine months to complete.

 After the fact-finding is complete, Aleta Law will prepare an investigative report that includes findings and conclusions.
-MHS will share the report with our entire community, as part of our commitment to being forthright and transparent in this process.
+MHS will share the full report — not just a summary — with our entire community, as part of our commitment to being forthright and transparent in this process.

 Because it is important that everyone involved has the opportunity to share their perspectives and information at their own pace, the Aleta Law team will continue to make themselves available to anyone who wishes to talk with them in the future.